SU-HSDO/suhumsci/docroot/themes/humsci/humsci_basic/readme.md

 - `npm test` - Run linting and sass true tests

+## Visual Regression Testing

+- `npm run visreg` - Runs percy script to test the visual regression of both the Colorful and Traditional sites.

+To run this, you will be required to be a member of the organization on Percy.io and have a local Percy token.
+To use the Percy token, acquire it from Percy.io under 'Project Settings'.
+Copy and paste the entire line under 'Project Token' and include that in an `.env` file in this directory (`humsci_basic`).

+The pages tested are located in the `.snapshots-colorful.js` and `.snapshots-traditional.js` respectively.
+To test the sites individually, you can run
+`npm run visreg:colorful` and `npm run visreg:traditional`.

+In order to have consistent testing, we need to ensure certain features are enabled/disabled before testing.
+These include:
+* The Colorful site should use the new V2 Megamenu
+* The Traditional site should use the old V1 Megamenu
+* Both Colorful and Traditional sites should have the 'Use Animation Enhancements' feature turned off on their respective theme settings.

 ### Sass True

 We use the [Sass True](https://github.com/oddbird/true) testing framework to test our Sass function and mixins.